20 Of The Best Trade School Jobs: Highest Paying Trades That Are Growing Fast With Thousands of Openings

 - Earnings: $63K ($30.17 per hour)

 9. Human Resources Specialist

 This type of business professional helps organizations with various staffing-related matters like recruitment, screening, job placement, employee relations, compensation and benefits, professional development, and workplace policy enforcement.
 Some human resources specialists are involved in all or most of those aspects, especially if they work for a small business.
 Others specialize in one or a few specific areas, particularly if they work for a large organization.

-Many positions call for a relevant bachelor's degree, but some entry-level jobs may be open to people with associate degrees.
+Many positions require a relevant bachelor's degree, but some entry-level jobs may be open to people with associate degrees or other human resources training.
 Besides learning about core business fundamentals, human resources programs often cover subjects like writing and communication, office management, human relations, payroll administration, and psychology.

 Occupational therapy assistants help people improve their ability to lead normal day-to-day lives despite limitations caused by illness, injury, or disability.
 They provide therapeutic treatments to patients, as directed by an occupational therapist.
 Those treatments can include stretches or various exercises and activities that help patients improve their coordination, independence, or ability to use assistive equipment.

 Earning state licensure generally requires graduating from an approved vocational training program that awards an associate degree in this field, followed by passing a national exam.
 In addition to classroom instruction, programs typically include real-world externships that last for several weeks.